 About

-Welsh mezzo-soprano Llinos Haf Jones is pursuing her master’s degree at the Royal Academy of Music under the tutelage of Marcus van den Akker and Joseph Middleton.
-She is a member of the Academy’s Song Circle and is a recipient of the Baroness de Turckheim Award and the James Pantyfedwen Foundation Scholarship.
-Llinos completed her undergraduate studies at the Royal Northern College of Music with first class honours, where she won the Gwilym Gwalchmai Jones Scholarship, James Martin Oncken Song Prize and Manchester Welsh Society Prize.
+Llinos Haf Jones is a Welsh mezzo-soprano and a recent graduate of the Royal Academy of Music, where she completed her Master of Arts with Distinction, studying with Marcus van den Akker and Joseph Middleton.
+During her time at the Academy, she was a member of the prestigious Song Circle programme and a recipient of the Baroness de Turckheim Award and the James Pantyfedwen Foundation Scholarship.
+She previously studied at the Royal Northern College of Music, graduating with first-class honours, and receiving the Gwilym Gwalchmai Jones Scholarship and Manchester Welsh Society Prize.

-Her operatic highlights include Papagena in Die Zauberflöte (Royal Academy Opera), Third Boy in The Magic Flute (Welsh National Opera), and chorus roles in Cherry Town, Moscow (Welsh National Youth Opera), Ariadne auf Naxos, and Dialogues des Carmélites (Royal Northern College of Music).
-She has also performed scenes from Carmen, Lakmé, Béatrice et Bénédict, Orfeo ed Euridice, and Susannah at RAM and RNCM.
-Llinos is thrilled to be joining the chorus of La Traviata and Lucia di Lammermoor at Opera Holland Park this summer, as well as performing the role of Catrin in New Sinfonia’s Opera ‘Gresford: Up from Underground’ at the National Eisteddfod in Wrexham.
+Her operatic highlights include Catrin in Gresford: Up from Underground (NEW Sinfonia), Papagena in Die Zauberflöte (Royal Academy Opera), Third Boy in The Magic Flute (Welsh National Opera).
+She has appeared in the chorus of La Traviata (Opera Holland Park), Lucia di Lammermoor (Opera Holland Park), Cherry Town, Moscow (Welsh National Youth Opera), Dialogues des Carmélites (Royal Northern College of Music), as well as scenes from Carmen, Lakmé, Béatrice et Bénédict, Orfeo ed Euridice, and Susannah.
+Most recently Llinos performed in the chorus of Irish National Opera for their performances of Puccini’s Madama Butterfly.